Integral to launch new FX benchmark

-NEW YORK (Reuters) - Integral Development Corp, a technology provider for the foreign exchange market, plans a January launch of a second-by-second FX benchmark for major currency pairs, at a time when allegations of rate manipulation have tarnished the reputation of widely used currency benchmarks.
+NEW YORK, Dec 12 (Reuters) - Integral Development Corp, a technology provider for the foreign exchange market, plans a January launch of a second-by-second FX benchmark for major currency pairs, at a time when allegations of rate manipulation have tarnished the reputation of widely used currency benchmarks.

 Integral, based in Palo Alto, California, and Stanford University have collaborated to develop once-a-second benchmark rates called Integral FX Benchmark (FXB).
 The rates are based on data from Integral’s liquidity aggregation and over-the-counter FX trading network.